jquense/clank/README.md

 ## Support

-works fine in IE8 but does expect certain es5 functions, include es5 shim and sham in an IE8 and everything will work fine, with a single caveat, object constructors are assigned a non-enumerable property `__META__`, which in IE8 _is_ enumerable, so keep that in mind.
+works fine in IE8 but does expect certain es5 functions, include es5 shim and sham in IE8 and everything will work fine, with a single caveat: object constructors are assigned a non-enumerable property `__META__`, which in IE8 _is_ enumerable, so keep that in mind.

 ## API